Registering to vote

 Your vote matters

-Do not miss out on having your say.
-Make sure you are registered to vote!
-If you do not register for upcoming elections before the given deadline, you will not be able to vote at the polling station.
+If you are not registered for upcoming elections before the given deadline, you will be unable to vote at the next election.

-You could end up with an £80 fine if you fail to respond to requests for information from the electoral register.
+If you fail to respond to requests for information for the electoral register, you could be fined £80.

-Did you know credit reference agencies use the electoral register to prevent fraud when people apply for credit, so it’s never a bad idea to be registered!
+Credit reference agencies use the electoral register to prevent fraud when people apply for credit, so it’s a good idea to be registered!

 Voter ID required for voting at elections

-The Elections Act 2022 introduced the requirement for voters in Great Britain to show photo identification to vote in polling stations at elections.
+Voters in Great Britain are required to show photo identification (photo ID) to vote in elections at polling stations.
 Voters who do not produce valid photo identification or a Voter Authority Certificate will not be allowed to vote in person on the day.

-Find out which forms of photo identification will be accepted
+Find out which forms of photo identification you can use

 How to register to vote

-If you do not have access to the internet you can use computers in local libraries, internet cafes, the Customer Service Centre at the Town Hall or we can send you a paper registration form to fill in and post back.
-If you need assistance, we can also complete an over-the-phone registration.
+If you do not have access to the internet you can use computers in local libraries, internet cafes, the Customer Service Centre at the Town Hall.
+We can also send you a paper registration form to fill in and post back.
+If you need assistance, we can complete an over-the-phone registration.

 Who can register to vote?